-You may make contributions for the prior tax year until April

-15th of the following year.
+You may make contributions for the calendar year until April 15th of the following year.

-You may make contributions to a Coverdell Education Savings Account for the tax year regardless of your age; however, you may not make a contribution to a Coverdell Education Savings Account after the beneficiary attains age 18, unless the beneficiary is a "Special Needs" beneficiary.
-If you are currently contributing into your Coverdell Education Savings Account via a systematic purchase plan, the Custodian will stop the systematic purchase plan when the beneficiary turns 18 years old to prevent excess contributions.
-A "Special Needs" beneficiary is one who needs additional time to complete his/ her education due to physical, mental or emotional limitations.
+You may make contributions to a Coverdell Education Savings Account for the calendar year regardless of your age; however, you may not make a contribution to a Coverdell Education Savings Account after the beneficiary attains age 18, unless the beneficiary is a "Special Needs" beneficiary.
+A "Special Needs" beneficiary is one who needs additional time to complete his/her education due to physical, mental or emotional limitations.
 In addition, as discussed below, a beneficiary may roll over contributions to another Coverdell Education Savings Account until he or she attains age 30.
 A beneficiary may also roll over his or her Coverdell Education Savings Account to a new beneficiary who is a member of his or her family so long as the recipient has not attained age 30.

-The term "Member of the Family" shall have the meaning prescribed by Code Section 529(e)(2), and shall mean any individual who bears one of the following relationships to the beneficiary:
+The term "Member of the Family" shall have the meaning prescribed by Internal Revenue Code ("Code") Section 529(e)(2), and shall mean any individual who bears one of the following relationships to the beneficiary:

-- a. the father or mother of the beneficiary, or an ancestor of either; - b. a son or daughter of the beneficiary, or a descendent of either; - c. a brother, sister, stepbrother or stepsister of the beneficiary; - d. a stepfather or stepmother of the beneficiary; - e. a stepson or stepdaughter of the beneficiary; - f. a son or daughter of the brother or sister of the beneficiary; - g. a brother or sister of the father or mother of the beneficiary; - h. a son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law or sister-in-law of the beneficiary; or - i. the spouse of any of the individuals described in sections (a) through (h) above; or of the beneficiary; or - j. the first cousin of the beneficiary.
+- (a) the father or mother of the beneficiary, or an ancestor of either; - (b) a son or daughter of the beneficiary, or a descendent of either; - (c) a brother, sister, stepbrother or stepsister of the beneficiary; - (d) a stepfather or stepmother of the beneficiary; - (e) a stepson or stepdaughter of the beneficiary; - (f) a son or daughter of the brother or sister of the beneficiary; - (g) a brother or sister of the father or mother of the beneficiary; - (h) a son-in-law, daughter-in-law, father-in-law, motherin-law, brother-in-law or sister-in-law of the beneficiary; or - (i) the spouse of any of the individuals described in Sections (a) through (h) above; or of the beneficiary; or - (j) the first cousin of the beneficiary.